 CARNEGIE MELLON UNIVERSITY JSI

-Carnegie Mellon University’s Heinz College of Information Systems and Public Policy will provide up to 30 PPIA students the opportunity to gain key skills needed to solve policy problems at the intersection of technology and society.
-This seven-week Junior Summer Institute (JSI), held on CMU’s campus in Pittsburgh, PA, provides intensive training in quantitative analysis and leadership.
-Our traditional policy-focused JSI track includes courses in policy research, statistics, and economics; we also offer PPIA students a specialized Data Analytics JSI track, which is the ideal experience for students who are passionate about using big data and technology for social good.
+Carnegie Mellon University’s Heinz College of Information Systems and Public Policy will provide up to 30 PPIA students the opportunity to gain critical skills needed to tackle complex societal problems.
+This seven-week Junior Summer Institute (JSI), held on CMU’s campus in Pittsburgh, PA, provides coursework focused on quantitative, analytical, policy analysis and leadership skills.

 Students receive: $1,000 stipend, meal allowance of $1,000, one round-trip airfare ticket, university housing, an official Carnegie Mellon University transcript, and required books.
-JSI alumni are eligible for a full tuition scholarship and additional financial awards if admitted to a Heinz College master’s degree program (details below).
+JSI alumni are eligible for a full tuition scholarship and additional financial awards if admitted to a Heinz College master’s degree program.

 Traditional Track Coursework: